-Many areas of the country require the use of cleaner burning gasoline referred to as "Reformulated Gasoline."

-Reformulated gasoline contain oxygenates and are specifically blended to reduce vehicle emissions and improve air quality.
+Many areas of the country require the use of cleaner burning gasoline referred to as "Reformulated Gasoline".
+Reformulated gasoline contains oxygenates and are specifically blended to reduce vehicle emissions and improve air quality.

-The manufacturer supports the use of reformulated gasoline.
-Properly blended reformulated gasoline will provide excellent performance and durability of engine and fuel system components.
+The use of reformulated gasoline is recommended.
+Properly blended reformulated gasoline will provide improved performance and durability of engine and fuel system components.